WebFiori/docs/basic-usage.md

 }
 ```

-If we navigate to `https://localhost/say-hi`, The output in the browser will be the string `Hi Visitor.
+If navigated to `https://localhost/say-hi`, The output in the browser will be the string `Hi Visitor.
 Welcome to my website!`.
 This can be improved further.
-Instead of making the page says `Hi Visitor`, we can make it say `Hi Ibrahim` or `Hi Jon`.
-To achive this, we will use variables when creating the route.
+Instead of making the page says `Hi Visitor`, it is possible to make it say `Hi Ibrahim` or `Hi Jon`.
+Achiving this goal can be done by using variables when creating the route.
 A variable is a part of the path in the URL which can have any value.
 Its name is enclosed between two curly braces (e.g. `{user-name}`).
 The code for creating a route with a variable will be similar to the following:

 ``` php
 namespace webfiori\framework\router;